victorpengmx/tp/docs/UserGuide.md

 As a new user, your Connectify database is empty.
 Let's add your first connection!

 1. Firstly, you should input a company into your database.
-The example that we would be using is `addCompany n/TechCorp i/Technology l/Silicon Valley d/Leading tech company w/www.techcorp.com e/contact@techcorp.com p/12345678 a/123 Tech St, Silicon Valley`.
-This command adds a company named "TechCorp" to your Connectify database with the relevant details of the company as specified in the command.
+The example that we would be using is `addCompany n/Apple Inc i/Technology l/Silicon Valley d/computer and consumer technology w/www.apple.com e/apple@gmail.com p/98765432 a/1 Infinite Loop, Cupertino, California`.
+This command adds a company named "Apple Inc" to your Connectify database with the relevant details of the company as specified in the command.
 The output of this command is shown below:

    ```
    New company added: Apple Inc
-   Phone: 98765432
-   Email: apple@gmail.com
-   Address: 1 Infinite Loop, Cupertino, California
-   Industry: technology
+   Industry: Technology
    Location: Silicon Valley
    Description: computer and consumer technology
    Website: www.apple.com
+   Email: apple@gmail.com
+   Phone: 98765432
+   Address: 1 Infinite Loop, Cupertino, California
    ```

    The company has been successfully added to your Connectify database!
 You should be able to see the company in your database as shown below: